Score Cyber Monday savings on TechCrunch Sessions 2020 passes – TechCrunch

 We’re just getting started on building out the event agenda and we’ll announce plenty more speakers and panelists over the coming months, so keep checking back.

-Mark your calendar, join us at UC Berkeley on March 3 for TC Sessions: Robotics or come on by to San Jose on May 14 for TC Sessions: Mobility and spend an entire day with the best and brightest minds and makers.
-Don’t miss this Cyber Monday opportunity to save an extra 15 percent to Robotics+AI and/or Mobility.
+Mark your calendar, join us at UC Berkeley on March 3 for TC Sessions: Robotics or come to San Jose on May 14 for TC Sessions: Mobility and spend an entire day with the best and brightest minds and makers.
+Don’t miss this Cyber Monday opportunity to save an extra 15% on tickets to TC Sessions: Robotics+AI and/or TC Sessions: Mobility.